How to clean your car seats

 How to clean cloth car seats

 Once free from visible dirt, take a bottle of upholstery cleaner or shampoo and spray one part of the seat.
 Be sure to read the manufacturer’s instructions and follow them carefully, as they may vary between brands and products.
-Usually it’s best to make the area damp, but not soaking wet, and gently agitate the cleaning solution with a soft-bristled brush.
+Usually, it’s best to make the area damp, but not soaking wet, and gently agitate the cleaning solution with a soft-bristled brush – this will help to loosen any dirt that has ingrained itself within the fabric fibres.
 Mild weather is best when tackling this job, as it’ll help the seats dry more quickly.

-Once the cleaner has been left to work on the seat for a few minutes (unless otherwise stated on the bottle), take a clean microfibre cloth – that you set aside just for jobs inside the car – and mop up or gently rub the damp area to dry the seat as much as you can.
+Once the cleaner has been left to work on the seat for a few minutes (unless otherwise stated on the bottle), take a clean microfibre cloth – that you set aside just for jobs inside the car – and mop up or gently rub the damp area to dry the seat as much as you can, being sure to reach into those hard to reach seams and crevices.

 We recommend concentrating on small areas so that the product isn’t left in one spot for longer than others and to ensure each part of the seat is thoroughly cleaned before moving onto the next.
 It’s also important to ensure an even spread of upholstery cleaner or shampoo to avoid water stains when the seat dries.